KyberHat/kyber/README.md

   <h1>Kyber</h1>
   <p>
     Kyber is a secure messaging app built as a fork of Briar, designed for activists, journalists, and anyone who values robust, private, and easy communication in challenging environments.
-Kyber builds on Briar's foundation, providing an even more enhanced and versatile tool for daily use.
+Kyber builds on Briar's Project, providing an even more enhanced and versatile tool for daily use.
   </p>

   <h2>About Kyber</h2>